-Central banks intervene in the currency market and influence Forex trading when the nation’s currency is experiencing excessive pressure (either upward or downward).
+Central banks intervene in the currency market and influence trading when the nation’s currency is experiencing excessive pressure (either upward or downward).
 The main idea is to raise or lower the currency value by selling or buying it on the foreign exchange depending on where the price is heading.

-In this article, we will discuss how central banks’ intervention can influence your Forex strategies, as well as why and when it happens.
-We will also share some traders’ tips on how to behave during the Forex market intervention.
+In this article, we will discuss how central banks’ intervention can influence your strategies, as well as why and when it happens.
+We will also share some traders’ tips on how to behave during the market intervention.

 As stated earlier, intervention is the main tool for central banks to lower the pressure from speculators on the nation’s currency.
 It happens when the price is either going up or drops.
 When it goes upwards, nothing serious can happen to the economy.
 However, if the value declines, it may have the following consequences: